Tandrya/42transcendence/README.md

 ## 42 Transcendence
-This repository contains a minimalistic demo of the latest core project from 42 School, showcasing a simple 3D pong game implemented using Three.js / Vue.js.
+This repository contains a minimalist demo of the latest core project from 42 School, showcasing a simple 3D pong game implemented using Three.js / Vue.js.

 [-> Start the demo](https://pong.mickaellaval.com/)